Radiative GRMHD simulations of puffy accretion discs: Numerical versus analytical models of sub-Eddington accretion: Models of black hole accretion

-Since a magnetic pressure-dominated disc, such as the puffy disc, is geometrically thicker than a thin disc, we can also expect strong advection for mildly sub-Eddington rates.
+Since a magnetic pressure-dominated discs, such as the puffy disc, are geometrically thicker than a thin disc, photons are more effectively trapped and advected with the flow, leading to stronger advective cooling than expected from the slim disc model at the same mass accretion rate.
 This is in accordance with the results of our simulations (see \autoref{sec:adv}).
 The vertical extension of a sub-Eddington accretion disc in a stable radiation-dominated regime was also shown in the results of several other simulations using various numerical codes and initial states \citep[see, e.g.,][]{2023MNRAS.518.3441C,2021ApJ...919L..20D,2024ApJ...966...47L,2022ApJ...939...31M,2023ApJ...959...59F,2023ApJ...945...57H,2025MNRAS.540.2820F,2026arXiv260305588Z}.

 Numerical simulations of radiatively efficient accretion are computationally demanding due to the small geometrical thickness of the disc, which requires high resolution in the midplane.
 Another complication is the need to capture the cooling processes, e.g., using an artificial cooling function to remove all generated heat and keep the disc thin \citep{2008ApJ...687L..25S,2010MNRAS.408..752P} or to solve the coupling between gas and radiation.
 Still, in the radiation-pressure-dominated regime without the right magnetic field topology providing a radial or vertical net flux, the simulated disc collapses \citep{Sadowski2016, 2022ApJ...939...31M}.